fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 ### Versioning

-How we version our application/software is important.
-On the face of it, that's not a very bold statement.
-Obviously versioning our application is important!
-But why?
-And what do version numbers mean?
-1.2.3 is a newer version that 1.2.2, that obvious, but what's the difference between bumping versions from 1.2.2 to 1.2.3 and bumping the same 1.2.2 to 1.3.0 or even 2.0.0?

-Let's first talk about the importance of versioning.
-At its core, the single most important purpose of versioning is to uniquely identify the software we're running and the code associated with it.
+The most important purpose of versioning is to uniquely identify the software we're running and the code associated with it.
 That also sounds simple, so, let's break it down a little more.
 In order to achieve the objective of having that unique identifier of code, it needs two things:
  - To be unique
  - To identify code

-Sounds super simple, we'll look at two ways to implement this in a minute, but first, let's talk about another important objective that versioning should have.
-We should be able to tell what order versions are in.
-For example, if the current release has broken critical functionality and we need to roll back to the previous version, we need to know how to identify that version.
+The ordering of versions is also an important information.
+For example, if the current release has broken critical functionality and we need to identify the <i>previous version</i> of the software so that we can roll back the release back to a stabile state.

-##### What exactly is a version?

-*Leaving aside the infrastructure that fits around versioning (CI, git, history, deployments etc.), versioning is a way to name a specific point (commit) in a repo.
-Versioning is saying: "This commit represents version 12.4.1."*

-##### Semantic Versioning and Hash Versioning
+#### Semantic Versioning and Hash Versioning

 How an application is versioned is sometimes called a versioning strategy.
 We'll look at and compare two such strategies.

-The first one has already been hinted at.
-A full description of what Semantic Versioning is can be found here (https://semver.org/).
-A full read of the specification is worth it but here we'll simplify it since we're interested in the immediate practical application.
-Semantic versioning has versions in the form `{major}.{minor}.{patch}`, for example, the `1.2.3` we mentioned above where `1` is the major version, `2` is the minor version and `3` is the patch version.
+The first one is [Semantic Versioning](https://semver.org/), where a version is in the form <code>{major}.{minor}.{patch}</code>.
+For example, the `1.2.3` we mentioned above where `1` is the major version, `2` is the minor version and `3` is the patch version.

  In general, changes that fix functionality without changing how the application works from the outside are `patch` changes, changes that make small changes to functionality (as viewed from the outside) are `minor` changes and changes that completely change the application (or major functionality chagnes) are `major` changes.
 The definitions of each of these terms can vary from project to project.
-Again, I'll highly recommend reading through the Semantic Versioning specification (https://semver.org/).

 Hash versioning (also sometimes known as SHA versioning) is quite different.
 The version "number" in hash versioning is instead a hash derived from the contents of the repository and the changes introduced in this commit.
 In git, this is already done for you as the commit hash.
 This should be unique for any change set.

 Hash versioning is almost always used in conjunction with automation.
 It's a pain (and error prone) to copy 32 character long version numbers around to make sure that everything is correctly deployed.

-##### But what does the version point to?
+#### But what does the version point to?

 Determining what code is in a given version is important and the way this is achieved is again quite different between semantic and hash versioning.
 In hash versioning (at least in git) it's as simple as looking up the commit based on the hash.
 This will let us know exactly what code is deployed with which version.